Oil Drops as U.S. Inventories Build Up

-Oil prices fell on Wednesday, as inventory data showed an increase in crude stockpiles and growing U.S. production.
+Oil prices fell on Wednesday, as increasing crude stockpiles and record high U.S. production reignited worries about an oversupplied market.

 Continue Reading Below